Eneco/landscaper/README.md

       landscaper apply [files]... [flags]

     Flags:
           --azure-keyvault string            azure keyvault for fetching secrets.
 Azure credentials must be provided in the environment.
           --chart-dir string                 (deprecated; use --helm-home) Helm home directory (default "$HOME/.helm") --config-override-file string      global configuration overrides. component specific environment overrides take precedence over this.
           --context string                   the kube context to use. defaults to the current context --dir string                       (deprecated) path to a folder that contains all the landscape desired state files; overrides LANDSCAPE_DIR
           --disable stringSlice              Stages to be disabled.
 Available stages are create/update/delete.
+          --disable-forced-updates           Disables forced updates completelly
-          --dry-run                       simulate the applying of the landscape. useful in merge requests --helm-home string              Helm home directory (default "$HOME/.helm") --env string                    environment specifier. selects value overrides by environment.
+          --disable-secrets-forced-updates   Disables forced updates for secret changes only --dry-run                          simulate the applying of the landscape. useful in merge requests --helm-home string                 Helm home directory (default "$HOME/.helm") --env string                       environment specifier. selects value overrides by environment.
           --loop                             keep landscape in sync forever
           --loop-interval duration           when running in a loop the interval between invocations (default 5m0s) --namespace string                 namespace to apply the landscape to; overrides LANDSCAPE_NAMESPACE (default "default")
           --no-prefix                        disable prefixing release names
           --prefix string                    prefix release names with this string instead of <namespace>; overrides LANDSCAPE_PREFIX
           --tiller-namespace string          Tiller namespace for Helm (default "kube-system") -v, --verbose                          be verbose
           --wait                             wait for all resources to be ready --wait-timeout duration            interval to wait for all resources to be ready (default 5m0s)

 Instead of using arguments, environment variables can be used.
 When arguments are present, they override environment variables.
 `--namespace` is used to isolate landscapes through Kubernetes namespaces.